ccman32/FireRTCCallerIDChanger/README.md

 ![alt tag](https://i.imgur.com/JCFT5yf.png)

-- Click on the tray icon of the program to change your FireRTC Caller ID.
+- Click on the tray icon of the program to change your FireRTC Caller ID
 - Alternatively you can right click the tray icon and click on "Change Caller ID"
 - To open the settings again, right click the tray icon and click on "Open Settings"